futureswag22/rectify-Arabic-localization/README.md

 # Rectify Arabic Localization Project

-Arabic subtitle localization project for **Rectify Seasons 1 and 2**.
+Arabic subtitle localization project for **Rectify first 3 Seasons**.

-This project includes a complete revision and localization of the Arabic subtitles across both seasons, with a focus on natural dialogue, linguistic accuracy, subtitle readability, timing refinement, consistency management, and quality control.
+This project includes a complete revision and localization of the Arabic subtitles across the 3 Seasons, with a focus on natural dialogue, linguistic accuracy, subtitle readability, timing refinement, consistency management, and quality control.

 ## Project Scope

-The project covers all episodes of Seasons 1 and 2 and includes:
+The project covers all episodes of the first 3 Seasons and includes:

 * Translation revision
 * Dialogue localization